Culture Building: Tips for Cultivating a Creative Tech Workforce

 As an employer, it’s easy to shove new ideas on the back burner in favor of a method that’s tried and tested.
 While maintaining daily operations is essential, always make time to apply new techniques and measure the results.

-Building a creative culture means hiring creative talent.
+Creative culture building means hiring creative talent.

 Creativity is the lifeblood of tech.
 Knowing how to infuse your workplace culture with new ideas is essential to progress.
-This all starts with a recruiting process that identifies both creativity and fundamental programming skills.
+This all starts with a tech recruiting process that identifies both creativity and fundamental programming skills.
 This is where Codility comes in!
 Take a look at our ebook for more information on how to fine-tune your hiring methods and gauge candidates' collaboration style.